Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 ```

 The creation of the custom resource triggers the lambda, which pulls the current
-tags for `S3Bucket`, derives a new `OwnerEmail` tag, then sets the tags again on
+tags from `S3Bucket`, derives new tags, and sets those on the bucket.
+Currently
-that bucket.
+the only new tag added is an `OwnerEmail` tag, whose value looks like
+`janedoe@synapse.org`, where the `janedoe` is a
+[Synapse](https://www.synapse.org/) user name.
+Synapse provides email addresses
+for all user names.

 ## Development